 5.1 Top avoidance mechanisms

 Each vulnerability listed in clause 6 provides a set of ways that the vulnerability can be avoided or mitigated.
 Many of the mitigations and avoidance mechanisms are common.
-This subclause provides the most effective and the most common mitigations, together with references to which vulnerabilities they apply.
+This subclause provides the most effective and most common mitigations, together with references to which vulnerabilities they apply.
 The references are hyperlinked to provide the reader with easy access to those vulnerabilities for rationale and further exploration.
 The mitigations provided here are in addition to the ones provided in TR 24772-1, clause 5.4

 The expectation is that users of this document will develop and use a coding standard based on this document that is tailored to their risk environment.